 Another literature which can be linked to the capability approach is the literature on livelihoods.
-Based on earlier work on livelihoods ([43], [44], [45] the Sustainable Livelihood Framework (SLF) used by the UK Department for International Development (DFID) [46] offers an analytical tool to understand in a systemic way the elements influencing the lives of the poor.
-Duncombe has demonstrated how the SLF can be applied to ICT4D research with microenterprises [47], while retaining the focus on poverty reduction through economic growth.
-The SLF includes the concept of an individual's "capital portfolio" made up of five "capitals": human capital, natural capital, financial capital, physical capital and social capital.
+Based on earlier work on livelihoods (e.g. Chambers and Conway, 1992; Bebbington, 1999; Carney, 1999), the Sustainable Livelihood Framework (SLF) used by the UK Department for International Development (DFID; 1999) offers an analytical tool to understand in a systemic way the elements influencing the lives of the poor.
+Duncombe (2006) has demonstrated how the SLF can be applied to ICT4D research with microenterprises, while retaining the focus on poverty reduction through economic growth.
+The SLF includes the useful concept of an individual's 'capital portfolio' made up of five 'capitals': human capital, natural capital, financial capital, physical capital and social capital.